Table of Contents

 ASUS ZenBook S13

 ASUS’s ZenBook lineup is pretty expansive – it has models with various display sizes, and various innovative features.
 The ZenBook S13 is one of the more “boring” models, with no things such as a touchpad that doubles as a display.
-However, it’s one of the best 13-inch gaming laptops, with a great build, powerful CPU and a very capable GPU.
+It has a great build, powerful CPU and a very capable GPU.
 It looks stunning, from the silver body to the extremely slim bezels.
 The hinge elevates the keyboard, so you get a slightly more comfortable typing experience as well.

 Inside is Intel’s quad-core, 8th generation Intel Core i7-8565U, which can turbo boost up to 4.6GHz when its under load.
 This is quite powerful for modern titles, especially less demanding ones.
 There’s also Nvidia’s GeForce MX150, which should help a bit with the gaming as well.
 Note that the ZenBook is an ultra-thin laptop, and anything more powerful than this would very likely result in thermal issues.
 The rest of the system is a 512GB NVMe PCIe SSD, as well as 8GB of LPDDR3 RAM.
 You’ll also get an 802.11ac wireless card with Wi-Fi 5, for a bit of futureproofing.
-And while the display is technically a 13.9” panel with a 1080p resolution, with bezels so slim, it certainly qualifies as one of the best 13-inch gaming laptops.
+While the display is technically a 13.9” panel with a 1080p resolution, the bezels is slim.

 When it comes to features, the ZenBook S13 doesn’t have too many.
 It’s worth mentioning that at around half an inch thick, and only 2.4 lbs., this is one of the most portable 13-inch gaming laptops we’ve seen.
 The CNC milled chassis is stiff and sturdy and adds to the durability of the laptop quite a bit.